Posted on March 12th, 2021

-Paraquat drift is an insidious threat to human health and ecosystems in and around agricultural areas where these harsh chemicals are used to kill annual and perennial weeds.
-The biggest risk from paraquat drift is to those living, working, or attending schools near commercial farms that employ elevated spraying equipment or crop duster planes to apply paraquat to crops and fields.
+Paraquat drift is an insidious threat to human health and ecosystems around agricultural areas where these harsh chemicals are used to kill annual and perennial weeds.
+The biggest risk from paraquat drift is those living, working, or attending schools near commercial farms that employ elevated spraying equipment or crop duster planes to apply paraquat to crops and fields.

 Children are especially vulnerable to these pesticides, given that their young bodies are less able to metabolize toxic substances within their systems.
-Studies have shown that the risk of developing Parkinson's disease can increase by 200 to 600 percent for people exposed to paraquat at a younger age - in their teen or young adult years - depending on their length of exposure.
+Studies have shown that the risk of developing Parkinson's disease can increase by 200 to 600 percent for people exposed to paraquat at a younger age, particularly in their teen or young adult years, depending on their length of exposure.

 According to the nonprofit Pesticide Action Network (PAN), 95-98 percent of applied pesticides miss their intended mark, reaching nearby communities, wildlife, waterways, and soil instead.
-Besides this "spray drift," PAN also warns of so-called "volatilization drift" whereby pesticides can volatilize - form a vapor - for hours or days after application, allowing them to travel through the air and deposit away from the target area.
+Besides this "spray drift," PAN also warns of so-called "volatilization drift," whereby pesticides can volatilize - form a vapor - for hours or days after application, allowing them to travel through the air and deposit away from the target area.

 Residents living near agricultural farms growing food crops experience elevated rates of chronic diseases; this is the conclusion from a recent report summarizing 35 peer-reviewed medical studies on this topic over the past three decades.
-Scientists believe the increased rates of these fatal illnesses occur from pesticides applied to food crops which then evaporate into the atmosphere.
+Scientists believe the increased rates of these fatal illnesses occur from pesticides applied to food crops, evaporating into the atmosphere.

-Fine spray droplets remain suspended on air currents for long periods of time and can be carried far outside of the agricultural area.
+Fine spray droplets remain suspended on air currents for long periods of time and can be carried far outside the agricultural area.
 Several medical conditions were found to occur at higher rates among families living close to agriculture.
 This included higher rates of:

-The disease starts out with a barely noticeable tremor, and slowly worsens over time; patients will require a wheelchair and may be bedridden.
+The disease starts with a barely noticeable tremor and slowly worsens over time; patients will require a wheelchair and may be bedridden.
 There is no cure for Parkinson's disease, but medication is available to help patients deal with their symptoms and maintain the quality of life.

 If you or somebody you know has been diagnosed with Parkinson's disease from paraquat exposure, you should contact us immediately for a free case consultation.
 Parkinson's disease is one of the most concerning risks associated with paraquat as its makers have failed to ensure that farmworkers exposed to the weed killer, and people living nearby farming communities, were adequately warned about the risk of Parkinson's disease.

-When an individual suspects that there may be potential health issues from pesticide exposure they should seek treatment as soon as possible.
+When an individual suspects that there may be potential health issues from pesticide exposure, they should seek treatment as soon as possible.
 While getting immediate medical help is obviously vital, it also ensures that details of your injuries, the circumstances, and treatment received will be noted on your medical records.
 These can be used when pursuing compensation.